oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Is the Ocean Shipyard funded by $OCEAN?</summary>

 Ocean Shipyard is an early-stage grant program established to fund the next generation of Web3 dApps built on Ocean Protocol.
-It is made for entrepreneurs looking to build open-source Web3 solutions on Ocean, make valuable data available, build innovations, and create value for the Ocean ecosystem.
+It is made for entrepreneurs looking to build Web3 solutions on Ocean, make valuable data available, build innovations, and create value for the Ocean ecosystem.
 More info on the [Shipyard](https://oceanprotocol.com/shipyard) page.
 </details>